NicoMincuzzi/python-project/README.md

 # python-project

 ## Install a package using `requirements.txt`
-- Insert all dependencies that you need inside the `requirements.txt` file, as following:
+- Insert all dependencies that you need inside the `requirements.txt` file, for example as following:

   ```
   Flask==1.1.2